aws-samples/config-resource-compliance-dashboard/pre-processing/README.md

 ![CRCD Preprocessing Architecture](../images/config-account-preprocessing-deployment.png "AWS Config Dashboard, Preprocessing Architecture")

 In your AWS Config account:
-1. Deploy the proprocessing resources.
+1. Deploy the preprocessing resources.
 Note down the name of the Dashboard bucket.
 1. Deploy the CRCD pipeline resources, use the Dashboard bucket as input for the files of your dashboard.
 1. Deploy the Dashboard on Quicksight.

 ### Dashboard Account

-TODO
+Coming soon...

 # Deployment

-TODO
+Coming soon...

 ---